 - The rise of artificial intelligence allows businesses to accomplish complex tasks with greater speed, driving up the demand for software platforms powered by AI.

-- A global increase in the use of devices such as smartphones, tablets, and laptops mean that more companies need cloud-based solutions that their staff can access anywhere.
+- A global increase in the use of devices such as smartphones, tablets, and laptops means that more companies need cloud-based solutions that their staff can access anywhere.
 More and more companies are replacing on-premise technology.

 - More traditional and front-line businesses such as healthcare, hospitality, and grocery are converting to SaaS solutions.
 The growth in the human capital management market (HCM) is contributing to overall SaaS market growth.
 For example, more traditional companies are providing employee apps.